 GDPR Fines for Small Businesses: It’s Only Getting Worse

-Our list is just the tip of the iceberg when it comes to small business GDPR fines.
-The website Enforcement Tracker claims to have tracked nearly 6 thousand GDPR fines since the regulations were introduced, most of which are targeted at SMEs.
+Our list is just the tip of the iceberg when it comes to small business GDPR fines in the UK.

 How Much Could My Small Business Be Fined for a GDPR Breach?